 Locust wood is hard and strong.
-That is why it competes with Hickory, which is stiffer than the rest of hardwood.
-Strong wood tolerates changes in humidity, and it is more important than grain direction.
+That is why it competes with Hickory, which is stiffer than the rest of the hardwood.
+Strong wood tolerates humidity changes, which is more important than grain direction.
 Grain direction is not only your consideration.
 That does not compromise the beauty of the wood.

-Wood stability refers to the ability to recover quickly from losing its form after harvest.
+Wood stability is the ability to recover quickly from losing its form after harvest.
 The chances are high after it has been cut and fit into a structure.
 The stability of wood depends on the tree types and the way the log was milled, dried, and stored.

 Wood shrinks and swells at a cellular level until it reaches equilibrium.
 That makes it unstable.
 Take time to learn all about locust wood and how to select stable wood from locust types.

 What prevents the onset of stain fungi and decay is low moisture content.
-The decay of locust wood is low, and that makes it stay longer.
+The decay of locust wood is low, making it stay longer.
 That means enduring harsh weather conditions.
-Rot-resistant is a way of preserving and protecting the wood.
+Rot-resistant is a way of preserving and protecting wood.
 That is made possible through a process of materials used in industrial manufacturing or production to prevent biodegradation and chemical decomposition.

-Wood treatment extends its life span, and it remains more subject to rot than concrete.
+Wood treatment extends its life span and remains more subject to rot than concrete.
 When your wood is heavy, mold and mildew cannot be concerned with wood construction.
-If attention is paid to moisture control, properly sealing windows, and other preventative measures, the chances remain low.
+The chances remain low if attention is paid to moisture control, properly sealing windows and other preventative measures.

-There are no structural limitations, and that makes it ideal for heavy and light construction.
-The wood is a better choice for many traditional houses, especially those in a timber frame style.
+No structural limitations make it ideal for heavy and light construction.
+Wood is a better choice for many traditional houses, especially those in a timber frame style.
 Design features such as cantilevered elements or large windows are not difficult to achieve relying on wood frame construction.

-Fire risks are minimal and the application of fire retardants, and the installation of sprinkler systems is easy on heavy wood.
-There is a limited risk of fire in completed wood-frame buildings, but builders should be aware of the fire hazards in the early stages of construction when the wood frame is exposed and unprotected.
+Fire risks are minimal, and the application of fire retardants and the installation of sprinkler systems is easy on heavy wood.
+There is a limited fire risk in completed wood-frame buildings, but builders should be aware of the fire hazards in the early stages of construction when the wood frame is exposed and unprotected.